jerilj/Team-Project-1-Git-Collaboration/topic_3.md

 Example:-
 We have a new branch feature that is based off the master branch.
 We now want to merge this feature branch into master.

+Using this command we have a new branch feature that is based off the master branch.
+We now want to merge this feature branch into master.